Arin0402/Data-structures-and-Algorithms/22_CRT/Day 6.md

             Output -> 5
         }

-    14. int *p , here int * is a datatype to store thr adderess of the integer.
+    14. int *p , here int * is a datatype to store the adderess of the integer.

     15. *p1 = *p2 , In assignment operator, right hand side will be solved first (i.e *p2 will be derefrenced first and then it will be assigned to memory address stored in p1)